Athens Independent School District

 Athens Independent School District is a public school district based in Athens, Texas, United States.
-The district serves central Henderson County, and small portions of southern Van Zandt and northern Anderson counties.
-As of November 2020, it served three thousand students.
+The district serves central Henderson County, and small portions of southern Van Zandt and northern Anderson Counties.
+As of November 2020, it served about 3000 students.

 History

-In 2018, the district's board of directors decided to move to a four day week, as a means of attracting staff when they did not have the budgets to pay teachers what other districts could.
+In 2018, the district's board of directors decided to move to a four-day week, as a means of attracting staff when they did not have the budgets to pay teachers what other districts could.

-The four day week became effective in fall 2019.
-This was initially a provisional move for a three year period, but the district decided to make it the standard schedule in 2022.
-Circa 2022 various groups expressed support for a four day week in polling that was conducted.
+The four-day week became effective in fall 2019.
+This was initially a provisional move for a three-year period, but the district decided to make it the standard schedule in 2022.
+Around 2022, various groups expressed support for a four-day week in polling that was conducted.

 Academics

-As of 2011, the school district was rated "academically acceptable" by the Texas Education Agency, which was the same level they had been at since the ratings began in 2004.
-Forty-nine percent of districts in Texas in 2011 received the same rating.
+As of 2011, the school district was rated "academically acceptable" by the Texas Education Agency, which was the same level it had been at since the ratings began in 2004.
+About 49% of districts in Texas received the same rating in 2011.